 The rising sales and falling home prices come at a time when the Federal Reserve said this week it would buy up to $300 billion worth of long-term Treasury bonds and spend up to $750 billion to purchase additional mortgage-backed securities.

 The Fed's trillion-dollar plus move is expected to keep mortgage interest rates to below 5 percent, which could make it easier to buy a home or refinance into a lower-interest rate loan.
-Even before the announcement, mortgage giant Freddie Mac said average rates on a 30-year fixed-rate mortgage had dropped to
+Even before the announcement, mortgage giant Freddie Mac said average rates on a 30-year fixed-rate mortgage had dropped to 4.98 percent this week.

 "(The announcement) will definitely help the market as far as purchasing and refinancing goes, provided that there is equity in the home," said Cindy Romero-Lowary, a mortgage loan consultant at Cherry Creek Mortgage in Pleasanton.
 While it's likely that interest rates will go lower, that doesn't necessary mean that people who want to refinance or buy a home will be able to do so, said Allan Nuttall, a San Mateo-based mortgage broker at TOPP Lending.